jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 You saw how to create and run a Node.js web app by using Bluemix.
 With one click, you created a Git repository, populated it with example code, and automatically deployed the application.
 You changed the code and pushed the changes to the Git repository by using both the command line and the web IDE.
-Then, you automatically built and deployed the app, checked the deployment status, and ran the app to view your changes.
+Then, you automatically built and deployed your changes, checked the deployment status, and verified your changes.